awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.

+Note that if Lambda@Edge is found in the account, then this control generates failed findings\.
+To prevent these findings, you can disable this control\.

 ### Related PCI DSS requirements<a name="pcidss-lambda-2-requirements"></a>

 This control is related to the following PCI DSS requirements: